gl-inet/router-sdk-languages/README.md

 ## Translation Progress by Language

-We expect to officially release version 4.5.0 in November!
+We expect to officially release version 4.6 in June 2024!
 The current progress is as follows

 ![](https://static.gl-inet.com/github/router-sdk-languages/weblate.png)